tresorit/ZeroKit-NodeJs-backend-sample-realm/README.md

 In config.json:
 - baseUrl: where your site will be hosted.
 This is used to check incoming requests for dns rebinding and to  calculate some callback urls for the idp code login (although this can be overwritten)
-- appOrigins: the origins where the server should accept CORS calls (Web) from, basically where your client app is hosted
+- appOrigins: the origins where the server should accept CORS calls (Web) from, basically where your client app is hosted.
+    This isn't necessary for Realm or mobile only applications.
 - zeroKit: This object contains all the ZeroKit related configurations
   - serviceUrl: The service url displayed on the management portal
   - adminKey: The either one of the admin keys that you can copy from the portal